|A Chicago milk station, circa 1917. This station was at the Chicago Hebrew Institute.|

 Plotzke was one of 10 children and a lifelong resident of the greater Chicago area.
 After completing her nursing training at Jackson Park Hospital, she went to work as a public health nurse, caring for mothers and babies in their homes.
 While there were earlier breast milk stations serving sickly infants in other parts of the country, the Mothers' Breast Milk Station organized by Plotzke was unique, targeting premature infants as part of a concerted effort to reduce the city's infant mortality rate.

 Potential donors were identified by physicians or nurses, who noted when a recently delivered mother under their supervision had an abundance of milk.
-Almost all of the donor women were African-American, both because the station was located in a predominantly black neighborhood and because African-American women were more likely to breastfeed.
+Almost all of the donor women were negro, both because the station was located in a predominantly black neighborhood and because negro women were more likely to breastfeed.
 Despite the bitter racial disharmony of this period, this program was colorblind.

 Much like the wet nurses of an earlier era, donors gave milk as a way to earn money.
-Each woman donated between 16 and 45 ounces per day for 5 cents per ounce, later increased to 13 cents per ounce.
+Each woman donated between 16 and 45 ounces per day for 5¢ per ounce, later increased to 13¢ per ounce.
 Mothers also received transportation and a free quart of dairy milk per day.
 Plotzke required donors to drink at least half of the milk before leaving the station to ensure that the milk was not distributed to others.
 The program also subjected donors to rigorous medical and dental health monitoring.

 At the height of the program, 45 donors came to the station each day, all of them usually within six to nine months of giving birth to their own children.
-In 1943, the station collected 108,000 ounces of milk, which was distributed to more than 1,100 infants.
+In 1943, the station collected 108,000 ounces (844 gallons), which was distributed to more than 1,100 infants.

 Babies at home were carefully monitored for weight and care.
-In many instances, the supervising medical personnel credited the donated breast milk with saving the infant's life.
+In many instances, the supervising medical personnel credited the donated breast milk by saving the infant's life.

 Throughout its existence, the station was a model of its kind, with nurses coming from many other communities around the country to learn the art of retrieving and distributing breast milk.
-The Board of Health later promoted Plotzke to superintendent of nurses, responsible for supervising well-baby clinics throughout Chicago, as well as the Mothers' Breast Milk Station.
+The Board of Health later promoted Plotzke to the superintendent of nurses, responsible for supervising well-baby clinics throughout Chicago, as well as the Mothers' Breast Milk Station.
+By the 1960s the breast milk stations had disappeared.